 MEET LIZ JOHNSON

-Elizabeth “Liz” Johnson is a wife, mother, grandmother, and community volunteer with very strong and deep roots in Georgia as a contributing member of society.
+Liz Johnson is a wife, mother, grandmother, and community volunteer with very strong and deep roots in Georgia.

 Liz is a proven leader in her community having served as an officer or board member of numerous civic and community organizations -- always willing to give of her time and talents to worthy causes.
-Just to name a few: Liz has served on a library board, a community advisory council, C.A.S.A., Lions Club, Habitat for Humanity, a school zoning task force and numerous parent/teacher organizations.
-She has served as the grand marshal of the Bulloch County Martin Luther King Jr. parade and was presented with the Bulloch County NAACP President’s Award.
+Just to name a few: Liz has served the library as a board member, the community through the advisory council, C.A.S.A., Lions Club, Habitat for Humanity, schools through participation in the zoning task force and parent/teacher organizations, and the Bulloch County Martin Luther King Jr. parade as a grand marshal.
+Impressively, for her many contributions, Liz has been recognized with the Bulloch County NAACP President’s Award.

-In 1996, after becoming a divorced single mom, Liz moved to Bulloch County with the youngest of her four children.
+In 1996, Liz moved to Bulloch County with the youngest of her four children.
 For 38 years Liz worked in the insurance industry, helping thousands of families make important decisions regarding their future.